StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/about-cases.md

 {!includes/access-manage-case-links.md!}

+!!! info "Alerts as linked elements"
+    You can't add an alert to the linked elements.
+To view alerts linked to a case, select the dedicated **Linked alerts** tab.

 You can link a case to other cases and external resources in TheHive.
 This enhances traceability and supports the investigation of complex incidents involving multiple related cases and assets.

-!!! info "Alerts as linked elements"
-    You can't add an alert to the linked elements.
-To view linked alerts, use the dedicated **Linked alerts** tab instead.

 ### Link categories

-You categorize each link to reflect the relationship type.
+You need to categorize each link to reflect the relationship type.
 If you don’t specify a category, *Internal link* is automatically applied when linking TheHive cases, and *External link* when linking external resources.

 ### Link display